 DoH also has a dedicated page on Personal protective equipment (PPE) for the health workforce during COVID-19.

 The RACGP has a suite of videos on the appropriate use of PPE and hand sanitiser to help protect yourself, practice staff and patients during COVID-19:

 As a Primary Health Network (PHN), we need to use discretion when providing PPE to health care providers, including increased quantities where we deem appropriate, recognising that each provider’s needs will be on a case-by-case basis.

-- DoH has advised that stocks from the National Medical Stockpile are limited and masks should only be used in accordance with the guidance provided by The Australian Health Protection Principal Committee (AHPPC).
+- Department of Health (DoH) has advised that stocks from the National Medical Stockpile are limited and masks should only be used in accordance with the guidance provided by The Australian Health Protection Principal Committee (AHPPC).